tokoro10g/torqml/README.md

 It provides an architecture for describing 3D structures in Qt Quick QML and enables you to animate the models with numerical data.

 TorQML is now under development.
-Stable release will be out after the official release of Qt3D (in Qt 5.5).

 ## Features